Skip to main content

 To appreciate the sensitivity of your wellness data, one must first understand the system that generates it ∞ the endocrine system.
 This intricate network of glands produces hormones, the chemical messengers that regulate nearly every function in your body, from metabolism and growth to mood and sleep.

 It operates on a system of elegant feedback loops, a constant conversation between your brain and your body.
 The primary control center is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The hypothalamus, a small region in your brain, releases Gonadotropin-Releasing Hormone (GnRH).
-This signals the to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These hormones, in turn, travel to the gonads ∞ the testes in men and the ovaries in women ∞ to stimulate the production of testosterone and estrogen.
 The levels of these sex hormones are then read by the brain, which adjusts its signals accordingly.
 This is a self-regulating, homeostatic system.